Safa30/Lab3_CSE366/README.md

-# Pac3man: Python3 port of Berkeley Pacman

-Porting the Berkeley Pacman assignments over to Python 3.

-Just the assignment code, but none of the solutions.

-My solution code is on a different branch, but that branch is committed to a private Github repo so that students cannot see it.
-That is not really pertinent information but I wanted to share it because I was really excited to figure it out.

-This repo also contains two other assignments, a Markov Babbler and a Naive Bayesian Spam Classifier.
+# PACMAN

+## Overview

+Pac3man is a Python 3 adaptation of the popular Berkeley Pacman assignments.
+This project provides an educational framework for understanding and implementing key search algorithms in artificial intelligence, such as DFS, BFS, UCS, and A*.
+These assignments are designed to help students learn problem-solving strategies and explore AI concepts interactively.

+In addition to the Pacman assignments, the repository also includes:

+1.Markov Babbler: A simple text generator using Markov chains.
+2.Naive Bayesian Spam Classifier: A spam detection tool based on naive Bayesian classification.

-# Maze Search Algorithm Performance
+## Maze Search Algorithm Performance

-Here are the tables for each maze (tinyMaze, mediumMaze, bigMaze) with the actual time and length of the path for each search algorithm (BFS, DFS, UCS, A*).
-The data is hypothetical and should be replaced with actual results after running the respective commands.
+Below is a performance comparison of different search algorithms (BFS, DFS, UCS, A*) across three maze configurations (tinyMaze, mediumMaze, bigMaze).
+The table includes the hypothetical runtime and path length data for each algorithm, which should be replaced with actual values after running the commands.

-### tinyMaze
+### TinyMaze

 | Algorithm | Time (s) | Length of Path |
 |-----------|----------|----------------|